ruiqi7/repentance-part-2/GDD.md

 - Monster : There are three monsters, these represent the victim family
   - Parent : Chases if the player is too close
   - Parent : Teleports randomly
-  - Child : Hide and seek, the player needs to hide
+  - Child : Chases if the player is too close
 - NPC : These can be encountered in the maze, they can either help the player or increase the difficulty of the game.